Welcome to today's edition of the Rush 24-7 podcast.

 The drive-by media is the drive-by media, but there's got to be somebody in the Justice Department telling Brian Ross, oh, yes, there is something going on with Hastert.

-The way this has manifested itself, they say, well, uh, Hastert is not the uh target, but he's uh involved in the investigation, despite the fact the Justice Department said no.
+The way this has manifested itself, they say, well, Hastert is not a target, but he's involved in the investigation, despite the fact the Justice Department said no.

-If you ask me, and I'm only speculating, that's all we can do here, this is so extraordinary.
+If you ask me, and I'm only speculating, that's all we can do here.

-If you ask me, somebody in the Justice Department is upset at the way congressional leaders, hasterd et al.
+If you ask me, somebody in the Justice Department is upset at the way congressional leaders, Hastert et al., have reacted to their search of the office of Congressman William Jefferson, Democrat, Louisiana.

-Uh and I think uh you you might say, well, why why is uh why is the House so disconnected from everybody on this?
+And I think you might say, well, why is the House so disconnected from everybody on this?

-You and I could not get away with hiding evidence of a crime in our house, and if somebody came and did a search, we couldn't say, you give me that stuff back, you have no right.
+You and I could not get away with hiding evidence of a crime in our house.

 They demand to have that right.

-Now, they can't, you know, that the no law enforcement official can go into a congressman's office and steal or use any kind of a legal mechanism to get legislative materials.
+Now, they can't, you know, no law enforcement official can go into a congressman's office and steal or use any kind of a legal mechanism to get legislative materials.

 We're talking evidence of a crime in a congressman's office who refused a subpoena for eight months.